In this article I want to introduce you to a Windows program useful for listening, buying and downloading music in mp3 format.

 Remember that downloading music with copyright is illegal.
 We don't want to entice music downloads illegally, but simply to present software that can be useful in many ways.

-Songr also offers many other options, such as web search or YouTube, show concerts, or even show the text if it is available through the appropriate buttons at the bottom, or even the download from YouTube (File-> Download from YouTube) and text search to find the title of a track (top button).
+Songr also offers many other options, such as web search or YouTube, show concerts, or even show the text if it is available through the appropriate buttons at the bottom, or even the download from YouTube (File-> Download from YouTube) and the text search to find the title of a track (top button).
 Finally among the search results, it is also possible view video.

 In my opinion, the application is very useful for listening to music, a good alternative to YouTube, especially if the ADSL connection is quite slow.
 The main use is in fact the listening and I must say that you feel the lack of a Playlist in which to add all the favorite tracks and listen to them without going to look for track by track.